Gas Average KM Calculator (km/l)

 4 .
 Remain calm—

 consistency and steadiness are the winners in the race of fuel economy.
 Hard acceleration agitates the engine more, drawing out more oil.
 Try not to put as much weight on your foot when accelerating; this will make the car safer, more efficient, and less harsh on its depreciation.
-Aggressive braking can also reduce fuel economy since sudden decreases in speed simply encourage sudden rises in speed, which accelerates brake deterioration.
-Following these guidelines can increase gas mileage (Average KM/l) by 10% to 40% in stop-and-go traffic and by 15% to 30% at highway speeds.
+Aggressive braking can also reduce fuel economy since sudden speed decreases encourage sudden rises in speed, which accelerates brake deterioration.
+Following these guidelines can increase gas mileage (Average KM/l) by 10% to 40% in stop-and-go traffic and 15% to 30% at highway speeds.

 5 .
 Maintaining well-